YaleDHLab/dhlab-site/_projects/pixplot-workshops.md

 </table>

 ### Schedule & Logistics, Workshop 1
-The *PixPlot* for Natural Science Collections workshop will take place in Washington, DC in May 2020.
+The *PixPlot* for Natural Science Collections workshop will take place in Washington, DC in April or May 2020.
 Details are forthcoming.